 For a more detailed descriptiuon of the game, see What is Golf Croquet?

-For the current rules, see the Rules of Golf Croquet.
+For the current rules (the 4th Edition), see the Rules of Golf Croquet.

 For the latest Official Rulings, see 2013 Golf Croquet Rules - current Official Rulings.

 For the proposed rules (the 5th Edition), see the Consultation Draft.

 For a commentary on the Consultation Draft, see the Consultation Draft Commentary.

 GC is believed to have been played in large gardens in England from about 1900 and was played widely enought to encourage H.F.
 Crowther-Smith to publish How to win at Golf Croquet in 1913.
 Sets of rules can be found dating back to 1902 and it seems that GC remained sufficiently well-established after World War I for the Croquet Association to formalise official rules in 1934 and for a GC championship to be instituted in 1935.
 However, until recent times, GC was generally regarded as a rather inferior form of croquet and all "serious" competitve croquet players were expected to focus on Association Croquet ("AC"), the game played with exactly the same equipment but, as noted above, based on break play and multiple-stroke turns.